Understanding Android Management with Intune | Android Enterprise

 What led to the demise of the Device Admin management mode?

 Android 2.2 was launched in 2010, and Android 4.4 in 2013.
-In these three years, it was clear enough to understand that the Device Admin management mode as provided by Android is inconsistent and falls short in many enterprise use cases, which made iOS devices the 1st choice for Enterprise scenarios.
+In these three years, it was clear enough to understand that Android’s Device Admin management mode is inconsistent and falls short in many enterprise use cases, making iOS devices the 1st choice for Enterprise scenarios.

-The Device Admin API falls short when it comes to the below scenarios (as much as I can think off)
+The Device Admin API falls short when it comes to the below scenarios (as much as I can think of)

 • Separation of work content from personal content in BYOD devices